What will happen after I sign up?

-After you’ve registered your property, we'll review your information to make sure we have everything we need.
-Then you’ll receive an email with login details for your Extranet.
+After you’ve registered your property, we will review your information to make sure we have everything we need.
+You’ll then receive an email with login details for your Extranet.
 This is where you’ll go to update your availability and prices.
-After that, you’ll receive instructions on how to set your property live on Booking.com!
+After that you’ll receive instructions on how to set your property live on Booking.com!

 Note: If you signed up but haven’t heard from us yet, don’t worry — we’re still reviewing your information and will be in touch soon.

 Will I be able to update my registration details at a later date?